ncmiller/hectic-hexagons/README.md

 # Hectic Hexagons

-A clone of Hexic HD, written in C and SDL2.
+A clone of Hexic HD, written in C using the SDL2 library.

 ### Install Dependencies